jhallen/joes-sandbox/pcb/dash/readme.md

 "SIG" works as the attribute for the text (and I suspect other attributes will also work).

-### How do multi-sheet flat designs work?
+### Flat designs

-One way is to have a single top-level sheet.
-It should have a "functional block" (create it with .F).
-Within this symbol, place multiple "alphanumeric fields" containing the file names of the sub-sheets, each with their attribute set to FILE (attribute number 8).
+A single function block can be made of multiple sheets, so one way is to create a top-level sheet with a single functional block (create with .F) in it.
+Within the functional block symbol, place multiple "alphanumeric fields" containing the file names of the sub-sheets, each with their attribute set to FILE (attribute number 8).

 Point to the first of these and type "#D" to descend hierarchy.
 You can hit "#U" to return to the top-level.
 The first time you descend into each file